fmalmeida/MpGAP/README.md

 ## Further reading

-This pipeline has two complementary pipelines (also written in nextflow) for [NGS preprocessing](https://github.com/fmalmeida/mpgap) and [annotation](https://github.com/fmalmeida/bacannot) that can give the user a complete workflow for bacterial genomics analyses.
+This pipeline has two complementary pipelines (also written in nextflow) for [NGS preprocessing](https://github.com/fmalmeida/ngs-preprocess) and [prokaryotic genome annotation](https://github.com/fmalmeida/bacannot) that can give the user a complete workflow for bacterial genomics analyses.

 ## Requirements